Insuring your RV is essential, whether you plan to live in your RV full-time or use it for occasional trips.

 - Not available in U.S. territories

-The Hartford allows customers to customize their coverage of RV insurance.
-Its lifetime guarantee for repairs in authorized shops is a highlight of their policies.
-However, only being available for AARP members is a drawback.
+The Hartford allows policyholders to customize their RV insurance coverage, and its lifetime guarantee for repairs in authorized shops is a highlight of its policies.
+However, coverage is only available to AARP members, which is a considerable drawback.

 RV Insurance Guide

 Most RV insurance providers offer comprehensive policies covering everything from collision, theft, personal belongings, medical expenses and more.
-However, not everyone needs an all-inclusive policy, especially those who use their RVs sparingly.
+However, not everyone needs an all-inclusive policy, especially those who use their RVs occasionally.

 Read on to learn about the different types of riders available and tips on choosing the best coverage for your needs while saving on monthly premiums.